ahy3nz/coMMParE/README.md

     with columns: `bond`, `angle`, `dihedral`, `nonbond`.
 The values should be energies in kJ/mol.
 The energy breakdown may be further decomposed, but the goal for now is those 4 energy groups.
-* While a single function gets called, inputs `parmed.Structure` (and possibly optional arguments like in `commpare/hoomd`), and outputs a canonicalized `pandas.DataFrame`, helper functions are certainly welcomed and encouraged to enhance readability and debugging
+* While a single function gets called in `conversion.py`, inputs a `parmed.Structure` (and possibly optional arguments like in `commpare/hoomd`), and outputs a canonicalized `pandas.DataFrame`, helper functions are certainly welcomed and encouraged to enhance readability and debugging